AI Skills for Supply Chain Managers — What to Learn in 2026

 1. AI-Powered Demand Forecasting

-2. AI-Driven Logistics and Route Optimization
+4. Logistics and Route Optimization

-6. AI-Assisted Procurement and Sourcing
+5. AI-Driven Procurement and Sourcing

 Essential AI Tools for Supply Chain Managers